waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Navigation: Building 4_1 is a mandatory passage to Tin Tower backyard.

 # Items Received
-- Fire Stone: From Schoolboy Alan on Route 36.
-Collected at (31, 14).
+- Fire Stone: Collected from Alan on Route 36 at (31, 14).

 # Lessons Learned
 ## Menu Navigation